Fourth of July confessional: I’d rather have food than a sparkler in my hands!

 And you don’t have to use sprinkles.
 If elegance is the name of the game, we’ve been obsessed with sugaring flower petals, an absolutely breathtaking technique for the summer months.

 Don’t want to bother with cutting perfect circles?
 Don’t bother with the cookie cutter and just slice the cake into cubes instead, or break it into pieces with your hands.
+It’s our typical technique with other dessert trifles, like our chocolate trifle and our pumpkin trifle.

 Have fun with it!
 We’re celebrating!